victorprats/Python/Scripts/README.md

-Collection of code from internet
+* Collection of useful scripts from internet